rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 5. Store the mDNS hostname and its related IP address in the ICE agent for future reuse.

-6. Replace the IP address of the ICE candidate with its mDNS hostname, expose and exchange the candidate with the using protocol as described in {{RFC8445}} Section 5.3.
+6. Replace the IP address of the ICE candidate with its mDNS hostname and provide the candidate to the web application.

 An ICE agent can implement this procedure in any way so long as it produces equivalent results to this procedure.